Skip to main content

 Introducing more flexible ways of working adapted to the needs of persons with disabilities in sheltered companies and employment centres – investment

-The objective of the investment is to provide the technical basis for introducing more flexible working methods.
+The objective of the investment is to provide the technical basis for introducing more flexible working methods in sheltered companies and employment centers.

 Faster entry of young people into the labour market – investment